 If you were charged and arrested on the basis of a failed SFST, it’s prudent to call an experienced Michigan field sobriety tests lawyer.
 There are a number of potential defenses, depending on the circumstances and your situation, including medical reasons and improper law enforcement conduct.

 Even if you were in fact driving under the influence of intoxicating substances, an experienced Michigan OWI lawyer can often mount a vigorous defense, negotiate for leniency, and argue for the minimal sentence and penalties possible.
-Contact Michigan Defense Law to learn more about how we can help with your defense.
+Contact Michigan Defense Law to learn more about how our criminal lawyers can help with your defense.